Changing a Child’s Last Name in Georgia

 What Are All The Costs For the Court Order Process?

 Petition Preparation costs nothing if you do everything yourself.
 FULL SERVICE with EZ Name Change costs $190.
-A lawyer can do that for between $500 and $2500 (no fixed pricing).
+A lawyer can do the same things for between $500 and $2500 (no fixed pricing).
 You can get a national forms company to help for between $50 and $150 (forms only, limited Georgia County specific inventory of forms).
 A paralegal may help for between $300-$500.

 OTHER COSTS: Serving Notice can cost between $15 and $100, if done by Certified Mail, Sheriff, or Publication.
 If both parents consent, Service won’t be required.
-The court Certified Copy(s) you need costs $2.50 each (maybe as much as $3.5 in some counties).
-Notary costs will be between $5 and $100 depending on the arrangements you make for your notary.
+The court Certified Copy(s) you need costs $2.50 each (maybe as much as $3.50 in some counties).
+Notary costs will be between $5 and $100 depending on who you use and whether you have them come to you or if you go to the Notary.

 Typical TOTAL Costs for a child’s legal name change, with FULL SERVICE, are between $500-600.
-You would pay $115 to start and the rest after you sign the documents prepared for you, just before they get submitted to court.
+You only pay $115 of the total to start.
+See Full Service Georgia for more details.

 Can You Change Your Child’s First And/Or Middle Name Too?